Holocaust II World War II

-The implementation of the Holocaust in German-occupied Latvia was initially carried out by the German security police and the SD special unit Einsatzgruppe A, the largest of the four such einzac groups.
+The Holocaust in German-occupied Latvia was initially carried out by the German security police and SD special unit Einsatzgruppe A – the largest of four such Einsatzgruppes.
 It was led by SS Brigadier General and Police Major General Walter Stahlecker.
-At first, various restrictions and prohibitions were introduced, followed by the registration of Jews, who were required to wear the symbol of Judaism, the six-pointed Star of David.
-The Jews were confiscated from their property, followed by their isolation and eventual murder.
-The first murders took place on June 23, 1941 in Grobiņa.
-The German military and civilian authorities needed to establish their power and involve the local population in the killings.
-They took place in all settlements with a small Jewish population.
-The main perpetrators of the killings were specially formed SD units under the leadership of Viktors Arājs and Mārtiņš Vagulāns.
+Initially, various restrictions and prohibitions were introduced, then Jews were registered, and they were required to sew the symbol of Judaism – the six-pointed Star of David – on their clothing.
+The Jews had their property confiscated, followed by their isolation and, ultimately, murder.
+The first murders took place on June 23, 1941, in Grobiņa.
+The German military and civilian authorities needed to establish their power and involve the local population in the murders.
+They took place in all settlements where there was even a small number of Jews.
+The main perpetrators of the murders were specially created SD units under the leadership of Viktors Arajs and Mārtiņš Vagulāns.

-Judas cult buildings - synagogues - were burned down. the second half of the choral synagogue on Gogoļa Street.
-On August 23, a ghetto was established in the suburbs of Moscow, healing 29,602 people.
-14,000 ghettos were placed in the Daugavpils ghetto, and several thousand in the Liepaja ghetto.
-On November 30 and December 8, 1941, about 25,000 Jews brought from Latvia and 1,000 from Germany were killed under his leadership in Rumbula.
-Some 6,000 Jews were forced to live after the Rumbula massacre.
+Jewish religious buildings – synagogues – were burned down, and on July 4, the Choral Synagogue on Gogoļa Street, built in the second half of the 19th century, was burned down in Riga.
+On August 23, a ghetto was established in a suburb of Moscow, where 29,602 people were imprisoned.
+14,000 were placed in the Daugavpils ghetto, and several thousand in the Liepāja ghetto.
+On November 30 and December 8, 1941, approximately 25,000 Latvian Jews and 1,000 Jews brought from Germany were killed under his leadership in Rumbula.
+After the Rumbula massacre, approximately 6,000 Jews who were employed in forced labor survived.
 In 1944, the survivors were deported to camps in Germany.
-The German Nazi occupation authorities also carried out genocide against members of the Latvian Roma (Roma) and the mentally ill.
-Approximately 2,000 Roma were killed in several Latvian cities, in psychiatric hospitals in Riga, Daugavpils, Liepaja, Strenči, etc. - approximately 2,327 people.
+The German Nazi occupation authorities also committed genocide against the Roma (Gypsy) people of Latvia and the mentally ill.
+Approximately 2,000 Roma were killed in several Latvian cities, and approximately 2,327 people were killed in psychiatric hospitals in Riga, Daugavpils, Liepaja, Strenči, etc.

 472RīgasgetoteritorijaEbrejiembijaaizliegtspā.jpg